 In my last post, I looked at adding extra color themes to PowerPoint masters.
 But any color theme can only hold a maximum of 10 colors (not counting the hyperlink colors, which are not available in the color picker).
 Sometimes designers create an expanded palette and they don’t like to be told “Sorry, we can only fit 10, we’ll have to throw out the rest.”, especially after the design has already been approved by the client.

-Fortunately, most versions of PowerPoint have a hidden capacity to add up to 50 custom colors.
+Fortunately, most versions of Office programs beginning with 2007 have a hidden capacity to display up to 50 custom colors.
 These form a new row below the theme colors and above the stock Microsoft row.
-Oct.15, 2015 edit: Chris Robinson brought it to my attention that custom colors are not supported in PowerPoint 2008 or 2011 for OS X. While these versions will open a presentation with custom colors, the colors do not get added to the color picker.
-Here’s what the color picker in every other variety of PowerPoint looks like after adding custom colors:
+Custom colors are not supported in PowerPoint 2008 or 2011 for OS X. While these versions will open a file with custom colors, the colors do not get added to the color picker.
+Here’s what the color picker in every other variety of Word or PowerPoint looks like after adding custom colors:

 A nice feature here is that, unlike color themes, you can actually supply a name for the color.
 This is followed a hexadecimal RGB color value, as used in web design.
 This list has only 8 colors, but there is room for up to 50 in the custom color area.
 If you read the last article about color themes, you’ll soon realize that each theme file can have a different set of custom colors that goes with it as well.
 The combination of themes and custom colors gives you 18 colors per theme to play with, almost enough for the most color-crazed designer.